 If you have indoor cats that are fighting, there are a few things you can do to help resolve the situation.
 First, try to identify what is causing the conflict.
 If one of your cats is feeling threatened or Territorial, there may be a need to provide more resources for that cat, such as additional vertical space or hiding spots.

 You can also try using Feliway diffusers or sprays, which release calming pheromones that can help reduce stress and promote harmony.
+In some cases, medication may be necessary to help manage aggression.
+If your cats are still struggling to get along after trying these tips, please consult with your veterinarian or a certified animal behaviorist for further assistance.

 How to Stop Stray Cats from Fighting